goliothlabs/golioth-micropython/README.md

 ### Download and Install MicroPython (Work In Progress)

 We forked MicroPython to add support for DTLS.

-Soon we are gonna add instruction on how to build.
+It's available on this fork/branch - https://github.com/golioth/micropython/tree/add-dtls-psk-support

+[Follow the instructions](https://github.com/golioth/micropython/tree/add-dtls-psk-support/ports/esp32) to build for an esp32.

 ### Install tools